 It's kind of a yes or no question.
 But if you want to expand on it, I'd be happy to hear that.
 I’m thinking specifically about The Spook Who Sat by the Door, and if not, then your film work in general: were you involved in the sound design of the film at all?
 Because I found that, there's certain things about the sound design of that film, very, very powerful, the way that the voice would be used sometimes, an offscreen voice that would be turned around and shown to be a taped voice.
 And I really liked the way your music fit into the sound design, and the way it would come out.
 Sometimes it would be absent for a while, and then suddenly would come out in a way that I felt was very effective to the scene, more than just being a support.
 So I was wondering if you were involved in sound design.

 Herbie Hancock 49:38

 Stapler, a metal stapler, you know?
-You know, and the engineers, they, they thought it was, like, really weird, and really cool.
-[LAUGHS] Because people, people weren't doing that.
-So I did, that was one of the effects that I used in that film.
+And the engineers, they thought it was, like, really weird, and really cool.
+[LAUGHS] Because people weren't doing that.
+So that was one of the effects that I used in that film.
 And you don't know exactly what you're gonna get.
-So I had to, I had, I used some kind of logic to figure what would actually sound like a repeated rhythm, hearing it forward, and then, and then play it backwards.
+So I used some kind of logic to figure what would actually sound like a repeated rhythm, hearing it forward, and then play it backwards.
 Sometimes it worked.
 Sometimes it didn't!
-You know, but I would make adjustments to, to, to make it work to my satisfaction.
+You know, but I would make adjustments to make it work to my satisfaction.

 Haden Guest 51:47